SansamLab-Pipelines-Genomics/HiC-SnakeMake/README.md

 conda activate /s/sansam-lab/HiC_Conda_Environment
 ```

-### 4. Modify the job-specific coniguration files.
+### 4. Modify the job-specific configuration files.
 #### 4A.
 Modify the config/config.yml file

 You must enter paths to the following: